sandersb725/rescence/README.md

 # rescence
-A web browser made (mostly) in ytho
+A web browser made (mostly) in Python